 Perhaps familiarity breeds contempt.
 Employees that have been in the organisation a long time, building up a mine of expert knowledge, may find their superiors stop recognising their contribution.
 Consultants promise something new and unusual.
 However, your employees might be able to deliver the same or better at a lower cost.

 Keeping your employees happy and engaged through recognition (not just reward) is important.
 Part of this recognition is using their skills and expertise.
 Dr Bob Nelson, co-founder of Recognition Professionals International, summed up the result from a lack of recognition for employees when observing that

 people may take a job for more money, but they often leave it for more recognition.

-Having said that, consultants do have their part to play.
+Consultants do have their part to play.
 They bring a fresh approach and perspective to a project.
-So before handing your project over to a consultancy, it's worth thinking about how you will both work together.
+So before handing your project over to a consultancy, it's worth thinking about how you will collaborate.

-Consultancies often stick to what they know, and not what the client knows and does well.
-This approach can lead to an increase in different systems and processes along with associated running costs.
 Many consultancies don't like the constraints of existing guidelines, processes and systems.
+Consultancies often stick to what they know and not what the client knows and does well.
+This approach can increase different systems, processes, and associated running costs.

-When working with consultancies, consider the areas of expertise you have in-house, and what areas the consultancy needs to provide.
+When working with consultancies, consider your in-house expertise and what areas the consultancy needs to provide.
 How will these work harmoniously?

-Don't neglect your employees; they have a wealth of knowledge and ideas for new innovative products, improved services, strategies for saving money and much more.
+Please don't neglect your employees; they have a wealth of knowledge and ideas for new innovative products, improved services, strategies for saving money, and more.
 Successful organisations mine this information and put it to good use.
-Next time you're thinking of engaging a consultancy, think again, your employees may have the answers you seek.
+Next time you're engaging a consulting company, think again; your employees may have the answers you seek.